jia-xinyu/jia-xinyu.github.io/_projects/5_project.md

     We are the champion of FSCC 2018!
 </div>

-One of major upgrades this season was the new powertrain.
-The predecessor Honda CBR600F four-cylinder engine with a 1.65bar turbocharger was replaced by a **KTM 690 Duke** single-cylinder engine with a 300cc **supercharger**.
-To this end, we designed a new set of intake, exhust, boost, fuel, cooling, and electronic systems.
-The new powertrain has a max power of **60kW** and can maintain **82Nm** torque output within a wide speed range (**2500~6000r/min**).
+One of the major upgrades this season was the new powertrain.
+The predecessor, a Honda CBR600F four-cylinder engine with a 1.65bar turbocharger, was replaced by a **KTM 690 Duke** single-cylinder engine with a 300cc **supercharger**.
+For this new engine, we designed a completely new set of intake, exhust, boost, fuel, cooling, and electronic systems.
+The new powertrain had a max power of **60kW** and can maintain **82Nm** torque output across a wide speed range (**2500~6000r/min**).
 What incredible data!

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">